Devendraxp/iiitnagpur/README.md

 ## License

-> Specify the actual license if you have one (e.g., MIT, Apache-2.0).
-> If there is no license yet, you can either add one to the repo or leave this section as a placeholder.

 This project is currently not explicitly licensed.
 If you plan to use or redistribute this code, please open an issue or contact the maintainer for clarification.